 “Oh no… good luck with that Ash,” my friends sighed in concern after finding out the two students I was grouped with for a film project weighing 30% of the grade, not to mention that every other group had over four members to work on such a significant project.

 I wasn’t disheartened, however.
 My heart raced not of anxiety, but utter thrill for what was to come, especially after hearing the words of reassurance teachers gave me.
 “We’re confident you’ll succeed, but feel free to request for a new team allocation.”
 I refused the offer knowing that it would be no easy feat however, so I constantly took initiative to become the ‘glue’ of our group, because representing myself as the ‘leader’ that time would actually dissuade the members from partaking in the project, as the label alone may appear intimidating, imposing, and repulsive to indifferent individuals such as my groupmates.

 Rather than allocating tasks in a forceful manner, I listen and gently ask for input, thoughts, and ideas.
 In addition to working on the project itself, I reassured that my members are able to execute their roles, telling them that it’s alright if they need assistance, and faced them with an open mind, as if I were in their shoes.
 Though not perfect, we thankfully earned a 94 for our grade, yet a remark made by one of my teammates was what filled my heart with warmth and satisfaction.
 “This group is too wholesome :),” to quote a message from one of the members in our group chat.
 I had faith in my team from the start, but it was beyond me that they would feel as content as I did throughout the journey.

 At first, the seemingly apathetic character is all there is to that individual, but this thought is completely flawed; how someone is stereotyped by others mustn’t confine people into labels.
 Keeping an open mind and acting upon it, understanding that dealing with people is not a ‘one size fits all’ was why the project all came to fruition.
 This is the essence of a leader’s mindset.

+Notes:

+I can see that you’re trying to be more discreet and cautious in portraying your team members and your cause for concern.
+However, by not mentioning why your friends were concerned about your team members, the main point of the essay gets lost and the story becomes vague.

+The reader would be asking questions like: Why were your friends concerned?
+Why did you have to become the ‘leader’ in your group?
+Who was apathetic?

+It’s not that you should sweep the issue under the rug for fear of being seen as prejudiced towards your team members.
+Rather, to objectively portray the realities of leadership, you need to acknowledge that yes, there are people we may not agree with, or that other people stereotype negatively, or those with different values.
+Mention what the concern was, what other people thought, and what you did with that information throughout your leadership journey that lead to a positive outcome for yourself and others.

+All the best!

 Previous comments